 If your partner often says they’re going to kill themselves when things aren’t going their way, they’re not showing you love – they’re likely trying to control your actions.
 If this is the case, consider the tips above and try to get help where you can.
 You might try talking to a counselor or other professional therapist, if that’s an option for you.
 But remember, you are not your partner’s counselor, and you can’t force your partner to get help if they don’t want to.
 They have to make that choice for themselves.

 Please keep in mind that these tips may not be right for everyone; you know your own situation best.
 If you’d like to talk through these tips with one of our advocates, please get in touch with us by phone 24/7 or online chat everyday from 7am-2am CST.
 We’re here for you!

 For teens, a first relationship is exciting.
-However, a lack of experience in the love department can mean disappointment, broken hearts and even abuse.
+However, we know that sometimes relationships can mean disappointment, broken hearts and even abuse.
 As a parent, teaching your child about healthy relationships is a good step to prepare them for the future.
-It’s never too early to talk about it.
+It’s never too early to talk about it!

 Begin by asking questions to learn about what your teen already knows or thinks about relationships, such as “Are any of your friends dating?
-What would you want a boyfriend/girlfriend to be like?”
+What kind of person would you want to date?”

 Freedom to Be Yourself

 Tell your teen that they should feel comfortable expressing who they are.
-This means spending time with the people they like, dressing however makes them feel good, and participating in the activities that make them happy.
+This means spending time with the people they like, dressing in ways that they choose, and participating in the activities that make them happy.